This page provides useful lesson resource material and guidance on how to approach and write a GCSE ‘compare’ essay.

 - Active verbs

-3. For both 1 and 2, you might also find examples the author’s tone e.g. in formal, humorous or informal ways:.
+3. For both 1 and 2 above, you might find examples the author’s tone e.g. in (a) formal, (b) humorous or (c) informal ways:.

 - Standard English grammar

 - emotive language (i.e. encouraging an emotional response)

 - Passive mood verb forms

 - the use of ‘one’ e.g. ‘one might say …’

 - Colloquial language (i.e. everyday spoken language) and writing to represented how words are spoken

 - Emotive language (can appear here as well as under ‘formal’ above)

 - First person pronouns